The best streaming services in 2024

 Header Cell - Column 0 With adsWithout ads

-Netflix$15.49$15.49 (Standard); $23 (Premium)
+Netflix$7$15.49 (Standard); $23 (Premium)

-Disney Plus$8$14
+Disney Plus$10$16

-Paramount Plus$6$12 (with Showtime)
+Paramount Plus$8$13 (with Showtime)

-Apple TV Plus--$7
+Apple TV Plus--$9

 How we test the best streaming services

 Testing streaming services is both serious work and good fun.
 When we test the quality of these platforms, we use them on multiple devices, including game consoles, web browsers and mobile devices.
 You'd be surprised at how differently Sling TV can look between a Roku, the Apple TV box and Chrome.
-But there are a lot of other devices, so check out our Nvidia Shield TV vs. Nvidia Shield TV Pro face-off to see the difference between them.

-We then compare the services based around the number of simultaneous streams they allow, if they throw in 4K streaming for free (or charge extra), and what other special features they allow.
+We then compare the services based on the number of simultaneous streams they allow, if they throw in 4K streaming for free (or charge extra), and what other special features they allow.
 We also keep a strong eye on the new channels coming to each service, with articles such as our Sling Orange vs Blue face-off.

 And as pricing constantly changes (not in the right way, most of the time), we have to rethink how each competitor sits in the landscape.
-Sling, for example, has stayed near the low-end of the field, even though it too has gone up over time.
+Sling, for example, has stayed near the low end of the field, even though it too has gone up over time.

 One of the biggest new names in streaming is NBCU's Peacock.
 Peacock has The Office, SNL and much more, plus it's the exclusive home for many Premier League soccer games and the WWE Network.